-– Do you serve coffee only in the paper cups?
-I ask the barista in an airport, directing his eyes to the white porcelain cups i noticed in the corner cupboard.
+– Do you serve coffee only in the paper cups?, I ask the barista in an airport, directing his eyes to the white porcelain I noticed.

 – Yes, in paper cups, he replies.
-But we can do that.
-Only for you, his hand reaching for the porcelain cup.
+But we can do it in porcelain.
+Only for you.

 It is a job made easy when clients know what they want and the way they want it.
 See for example this cute lemur: